Building Cooperative Embodied Agents Modularly with Large Language Models: Experiments

-Communicative Watch-And-Help (C-WAH) is an embodied multi-agent cooperation benchmark, extended from the existing Watch-And-Help Challenge \citep{puigwatch}, where we focus more on cooperation ability.
-To achieve this, we support communication between agents and remove the Watch stage so both agents have common goals.
-The challenge is built on a realistic multi-agent simulation platform, VirtualHome-Social\citep{Puig_2018_CVPR, puigwatch}.
-We conduct experiments under both symbolic observations and ego-centric visual observations.
-The task is defined as five types of common household activities: \textit{Prepare afternoon tea, Wash dishes, Prepare a meal, Put groceries}, and \textit{Set up a dinner table}, and represented as various predicates with counts to be satisfied.
-The number of total goal objects is within 3 to 5.
+\textbf{ThreeDWorld Multi-Agent Transport (TDW-MAT)} is a multi-agent embodied task extended from the ThreeDWorld Transport Challenge \citep{gan2022threedworld} with more types of objects and containers, more realistic object placements, and communication between agents supported, built on top of the TDW platform \citep{gan2021threedworld}, which is a general-purpose virtual world simulation platform.
+The agents are tasked to transport as many target objects as possible to the goal position with the help of containers as tools.
+The agents receive ego-centric 512$\times$512 RGB-D images as observation and have an action space of low-level navigation control, interaction, and communication.
+We selected 6 scenes from the TDW-House dataset and sampled 2 out of the two types of tasks \textit{food} and \textit{stuff} in each of the scenes, making a test set of 24 episodes, and instantiate the horizon $h$ with 3000 frames.

-\textbf{Setup} We sampled 2 tasks from each of the five types of activities to construct a test set of 10 episodes.
-An episode is terminated if all the predicates in the goal are satisfied or the maximum number of steps (250) is reached.
+\textbf{Communicative Watch-And-Help (C-WAH)} is extended from the Watch-And-Help Challenge~\citep{puigwatch} built on a realistic multi-agent simulation platform, VirtualHome-Social~\citep{Puig_2018_CVPR, puigwatch}, where we focus more on cooperation ability and support communication between agents.
+We conduct experiments under both symbolic and visual observation settings.
+The task is defined as five types of common household activities and represented as various predicates with counts to be satisfied.
+We sampled 2 tasks from each of the five types of activities to construct a test set of 10 episodes and instantiate the horizon $h$ with 250 steps.
+More details can be found at Appendix.~\ref{app:env}.

-\textbf{Metrics} We evaluate the performance by two metrics: \textit{Average Steps} $L$ taken to finish the task and \textit{Efficiency Improvement (EI)} calculating the efficiency improvements of cooperating with other agents as $\sum_{i=1}^N(L_{single,i}-L_{multi, i})/L_{single, i}$, where $L_{single, i}$ denotes the average steps for a single agent to finish episode $i$, and $L_{multi, i}$ denotes the average steps for multi-agents to finish episode $i$.
+\textbf{Metrics} We use the \textit{Transport Rate (TR)}, the fraction of the sub-goals satisfied on TDW-MAT, and the \textit{Average Steps} $L$ taken to finish the task on C-WAH as main efficiency metrics respectively and calculate \textit{Efficiency Improvement (EI)} of cooperating with other agents as $\Delta M/M_0$, where $\Delta M$ denotes the main efficiency metric difference, and $M_0$ denotes the larger one of the main efficiency metric for numerical stability.